 JD: What benefits does Nuance and its AI Marketplace for Diagnostic Imaging bring to your users?
 What problems does the marketplace and integration into Nuance’s workflow solve?

 CS: Nuance and its AI Marketplace brings two key benefits to our users.
-The first benefit is that it offers a single platform to review, try, and buy AI algorithms.
+The first benefit is that it offers a single platform to review, try, and buy AI models.
 Customers need a trusted partner with vetted solutions that connect trusted AI developers to clinical users.
 The Nuance AI Marketplace does this for every stakeholder in the user organization – clinicians get access to algorithms they can evaluate for clinical accuracy; IT administrators get easy integration without running multiple deployment projects with independent vendors; purchase/finance teams get streamlined negotiations and reduced time to execute multiple contracts.

 The second and equally important benefit is seen once the purchase decision has been made.
 For our solutions to work and be used, they need to be accessible to the users when they are reviewing images and dictating their reports.
 We want to embed ourselves into customers’ workflow in a manner that is almost invisible to their daily practice.
 Nuance offers the right point and platform for this integration into the radiologist workflow for AI solutions like ours, and we are really excited to be part of this platform.